thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 TODO:	Fig 7a:	NGC 3198 normalized mass density matching measured values.
 TODO:	Fig 7a: NGC 3198 - sampled normalized mass density from 1987 Kent .. can't find the values in the paper

-TODO:	Fig 7b: NGC 3198 normalized rotation curve.
+TODO:	Fig 7b: NGC 3198 normalized rotation curve
 CHECK:	Fig 7b: NGC 3198 - sampled rotation curve from 1989 Begeman

 I also reconstructed the cited 2006 Cooperstock et al paper's rotation curve, however the fitted function looks like it is a different model than the 2021 Ludwig rotation curve graph.